drcscodes/drcs.codes/content/professional-python/slides/intro-professional-python.md

 3. In Jupyter Notebooks, which we'll use in the Data Manipulation course.

-You can also run shor Python code snippets on the command line using the `-c` option:
+You can also run short Python code snippets on the command line using the `-c` option:

   ```shell
   $ python3 -c "print(2 + 3)"